moneroexamples/onion-monero-blockchain-explorer/README.md

                                         enable users to have the index page on autorefresh
   -p [ --port ] arg (=8081)             default port
+  --testnet-url arg                     you can specifiy testnet url, if you
+                                        run it on mainet. link will show on front page to testnet explorer --mainnet-url arg                     you can specifiy mainnet url, if you run it on testnet. link will show on front page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page
   -b [ --bc-path ] arg                  path to lmdb blockchain --ssl-crt-file arg                    A path to crt file for ssl (https)
                                         functionality